-III.
-Statement of Exceptions, if any, to Standard Consultant Agreement.
+2. Statement of Exceptions, if any, to Standard Service Provider Agreement.

-A sample agreement has been provided in Exhibit A of this RFP for review.
-If Contractor wishes to take exception to any of the terms and conditions contained in the consultant agreement, these should be identified specifically; otherwise include a statement of no exception in the submitted proposal.
+The selected firm will be required to execute the Service Provide Agreement included in template form as Exhibit C. All proposers are directed particularly to review all Indemnification, Hold Harmless and Insurance requirements set forth in this Agreement.
+If Proposer wishes to take exception to any of the terms and conditions contained in the Agreement for Service, these should be identified specifically; otherwise include a statement of no exception, labeled as Exhibit B in the submitted proposal.
 Failure to identify contractual issues of dispute can later be the basis for the City disqualifying a proposer.
 Any exceptions to terms, conditions, or other requirements must be clearly stated.